 It’s never too late to get back to care.

 There are more ways to manage PKU than ever before.
-With PKU, diet is important, but experts recommend using every available option to manage PKU.
-No matter how long you’ve been off diet or away from a clinic, many symptoms caused by high or unstable blood phenylalanine (Phe) levels can be improved.
+With PKU, experts recommend using every available option to manage PKU.
+No matter how long you’ve been away from a clinic, many symptoms caused by high or unstable blood phenylalanine (Phe) levels can be improved.
 That’s why it’s so important to manage PKU for life—because it will keep your brain healthy and focused.

 The symptoms of high or unstable blood Phe levels can be hard to recognize.

 High blood Phe levels can affect the way a person thinks, feels, and interacts with others.
 When Phe levels are high or uncontrolled, people with PKU can experience symptoms that occur slowly and have lasting impacts on the brain.
 Symptoms of high or unstable blood Phe levels include:

 - Problems with memory